 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 The District of Columbia has two levels of licensing: Licensed Graduate Professional Counselor (LGPC) and Licensed Professional Counselor (LPC).
 For additional information see the licensure requirements on the DC Board of Professional Counseling website.
-Below are the steps necessary to apply for licensure as a Licensed Graduate Professional Counselor after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for licensure as a Licensed Graduate Professional Counselor after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances: